realh/gbxutils/README.md

 gbxutils
 ========

-Utilities for manipulating Trackmania maps and possible more.
+Utilities for manipulating Trackmania maps and possibly more.

 Status
 ------